Milton, Massachusetts: Government

 After incorporation, Milton was governed by an open town meeting until 1928.
 In 1927, citizens voted to adopt a representative town meeting form of government.
 Voters elect 279 representatives, divided among ten precincts, to three year terms in the town's legislative branch.
 The town's executive branch is made up of a five-member Select Board and a town administrator.

 Housing policy

-Local politicians in Milton have opposed construction of affordable housing such as apartment buildings, and have supported Milton's single-family zoning regulations apartment construction difficult.
+Local politicians in Milton have opposed construction of affordable housing and apartment buildings.
+Milton has single-family zoning regulations that make apartment construction nearly impossible.

 The town was sued by Massachusetts Attorney General Andrea Campbell after Milton voters voted in a February 2024 special election for the town to not comply with state law to permit multi-family housing near MBTA stations.
+In June 2025, the township approved a zoning change that brought the town into compliance with state law.

 In 1701, Colonial Governor William Stoughton gifted 40 acre of land to Milton to be used "for the benefit of the poor."
 In the 2010s, Milton rejected proposals to build affordable housing on the land, and sold it for single-family home construction.
 Local politicians also objected to building affordable housing on a remaining 4 acre of vacant land.

+In 2022, a member of the Milton Planning Board proposed to make it easier for Milton homeowners to build accessory dwelling units on their plot of land.
+This prompted vociferous opposition and the planning board member lost her seat in the subsequent election.